neverfap-deluxe/nfd-api/README.md

 ```

+(NOTE: You can define as many custom parameters as you want.)

 It will then serve your JSON on this endpoint: https://neverfapdeluxe.netlify.com/page_name/index.json

 And that's all there is to it!

 In order to create Content, it's a slightly different.
-Please checkout `/content/articles` and `/themes/deluxe_theme/layouts/articles` to get the basic gist of it.
+However, please checkout `/content/articles` and `/themes/deluxe_theme/layouts/articles` to get the basic gist of it.